Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 The product can be in any state.
 Once this action is confirmed, it cannot be undone.
 However, the product will still be accessible in view mode only in Product Foundry.

 {{< alert title="Warning" color="warning" >}}Once a product is archived, the associated subscriptions are terminated.
-All access to the corresponding API Service are deprovisioned and associated credentials are removed.
+All access to the corresponding API service are deprovisioned and associated credentials are removed.
 The API consumers will not be able to consume the product.{{< /alert >}}

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **All Products**.